sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 condensed way of writing “the sampling distribution of the test statistic is χ²(3), and the value of the test statistic is 8.44”.

-In one sense, thit is kind of stupid.
+In one sense, this is kind of stupid.
 There are *lots* of different test statistics out there that turn out to have a χ²-sampling-distribution.
 The χ²-statistic that we have used for our goodness-of-fit test is only one of many (albeit one of the most commonly encountered ones).
 In a sensible, perfectly